-I am a behavioral economist and Postdoctoral Fellow at the Center for Social Norms & Behavioral Dynamics at the University of Pennsylvania.
+I'm a behavioral economist and Postdoctoral Fellow at the Center for Social Norms & Behavioral Dynamics at the University of Pennsylvania.

 My CV.